 Because of inherent artifacts in breast ultrasound images such as speckle and blurry edges, the segmentation of tumors is not an easy task3.
 Several works have been done in order to create semi-automatic and automatic methods.
 Based on the literature, these methods can be divided in two groups; thresholding based methods and classifiers based methods.
 The thresholding based methods have low computational cost and usually use only gray-level intensities of the pixels to segment de image3,7,20.
 The classifier based methods are more robust since they use more than one feature for classification, but the implementation and the computational cost increments considerably compared with thresholding based methods1,6,9,21.
 The image features used for classifier based methods should be appropriately selected according to the application, texture information might be suitable for ultrasound images 3.

-In this paper we implemented an automatic segmentation method based on the one proposed by Madabhushi et al6.
+We have implemented an automatic segmentation method based on the work of Madabhushi et al6.
 This method is based on a region-growing algorithm applied to a probability image instead of an intensity image.
 The probability image is constructed with the probabilities of each pixel of belonging to the tumor region, based on the pixel intensity and texture features.
 Two density probability functions (pdf) are constructed using the gray-level intensity and texture features from previously segmented tumors; the joint probability of the two pdfs is computed as the pixel probability to belong to a tumor.

 Most of the proposed methods for tumor segmentation in breast ultrasound images use a pre-processing step to obtain more homogenous regions and enhance the contrast between the tumor and the surrounding tissue.
-For contrast enhancement some works used the stick method3,20,21, but Madabushi et al6 proposed the use of histogram equalization because it is a fast method with good results in tumor enhancement.
-To obtain more homogenous regions a Gaussian filter was used by Chen et al3 and a Butterworth filter was used by Madabhushi et al6, but Abd et al22 probe that the Gaussian Anisotropic Filter has better results in ultrasound images since it preserves boundaries.
-Based on this, we implement a pre-processing step to obtain a contrast enhanced intensity image using a histogram equalization and then a Gaussian Anisotropic Filter to obtain more homogenous regions while preserving the edges.
+For contrast enhancement some works used the sticks method3,20,21, but Madabushi et al6 proposed the use of histogram equalization because it is a fast method with good results in tumor enhancement.
+To obtain more homogenous regions a Gaussian filter was used by Chen et al3 and a Butterworth filter was used by Madabhushi et al6, but Abd et al22 showed that the Gaussian Anisotropic Filter has better results in ultrasound images since it preserves boundaries.
+Based on this, we implemented a pre-processing step to obtain a contrast enhanced intensity image using a histogram equalization and then a Gaussian Anisotropic Filter to obtain more homogenous regions while preserving the edges.

 To obtain a texture image using the texture descriptors listed in table 1 we use per pixel computation, with the parameters proposed in the different cited works.
 Because texture parameters in ultrasound images characterize the acoustic properties of the tissue19, the texture image was computed from the original image without any pre-processing step to avoid elimination of any texture related information.

-After computing the probability image, using the pre-processed intensity and texture joint probability, the method use a region growing algorithm on the probability image to obtain the region that belongs to the tumor.
+After computing the probability image, using the pre-processed intensity and texture joint probability, the method uses a region growing algorithm on the probability image to obtain the region that belongs to the tumor.
 To include one pixel t inside the tumor region T it should satisfy two conditions: First, the probability of the pixel of belonging to the tumor Ipt should be inside a range of values between the mean of the tumor region probability JC0 by upper and lower thresholds β1 , β2; second, the immediate neighborhood of the pixel Ntt should intersect with the tumor region; these conditions are shown in equation 1.
 The seed point of the region is automatically determined by the method, you can find the complete description of the method in the article published by Madabhushi et al6.